mys-lang/mys/docs/language-reference/classes-and-traits.rst

 - Automatically added methods (``__init__()``, ``__str__()``, ...)
   are only added if missing.

-- Decorate a class with ``@trait`` to make it a trait.

-  ToDo: Introduce the trait keyword?

 - Traits cannot have members.

 - Traits cannot be instantiated, only classes can.